YacineBenzerga/Kaggle-Mercedes-challenge/README.md

 This is a baseline approach to the Mercedes Challenge on Kaggle

-The challenge consist on cutting the time a Mercedes-Benz spends on the test bench by removing non relevant features
+The challenge consist on cutting the time that Mercedes-Benz manufacturing spends on the test bench by removing non relevant features

 the approach used here is based on :